This post may contain affiliate links. Please see my disclosure policy for details.

 20. University of Bristol Botanical Gardens

-This pretty Botanical gardens in the centre of Bristol has over 4,500 plant species spread over five acres!
+This pretty Bristol Botanical Garden in the centre of Bristol has over 4,500 plant species spread over five acres!
 You won’t find this range of diversity in plant life anywhere else in the city.

 From their Evolutionary Dell to threatened plans, medicinal herb gardens and Mediterranean collections there will be no end to exploring.

 The most Instagrammable place here would be their glasshouses that will transport you to the Amazon with the Great Amazon Waterlily.
 Plus, you can see a Cacao (chocolate) tree that was prized by the Aztecs.
 There are also a great many cacti and succulents to admire too.